FieldMap

 FieldMap example

 FieldMap objects are often used to merge similar datasets into one, all-encompassing dataset.
-In this example, the feature class Trees and the shapefile Plants.shp are merged into one feature class: Vegetation.
+In this example, the Trees feature class and the Plants.shp shapefile are merged into one feature class: Vegetation.
 Both original feature classes have two attributes: Type and Diameter.
 These two attributes must be maintained through the merge.

 import arcpy